-Ronaldo Lemos is an internationally respected Brazilian lawyer, specialising in technology, data protection, intellectual property, media and public policy.
-He has been a partner at Rennó, Penteado Sampaio Advogados since 2020, where he practises technology, intellectual property and data protection area.
+Ronaldo Lemos is an internationally respected Brazilian lawyer, specialised in technology, data protection, intellectual property, media and public policy.
+He is a partner at Rennó Penteado Sampaio Advogados, where he is responsible for technology, intellectual property and data protection areas.

-Ronaldo's academic qualifications include a JD, University of São Paulo Law School (USP), a master of laws degree, Harvard Law School, and a Doctor of Laws degree (USP).
+Ronaldo's academic qualifications include a JD and a Doctor of Laws from the University of São Paulo’s law school; and a Master of Laws from Harvard Law School.
 He was a visiting professor at Columbia University, and was appointed a visiting scholar at Princeton University's Center for Information Technology Policy (2011), Oxford University (2005) and the MIT Media Lab (2013).

-He served for two terms and was elected vice-president of the Council for Social Communication of the Brazilian National Congress.
-He also served as a member of the Council to Fight Piracy, headquarted at the Ministry of Justice, as well as a board member of various organisations, including the Mozilla Foundation, and is one of the founders of the Institute for Technology & Society of Rio (ITS Rio).
+He served for two terms and was elected vice president of the Council for Social Communication of the Brazilian National Congress.
+He also served as a member of the Council to Fight Piracy, headquarted at the Ministry of Justice, as well as a board member of various organisations, including the Mozilla Foundation, and is one of the founders of the Institute for Technology & Society of Rio.

-In 2015, he was appointed as a ‘Young Global Leader’ by the World Economic Forum, and is currently a member of Facebook's independent Oversight Board.
+In 2015, he was appointed as a young global leader by the World Economic Forum and is currently member of Facebook´s independent oversight board.